-When strengthening or otherwise repairing an existing structure to extend
+When strengthening or otherwise repairing an existing structure to extend its useful lifetime, ingenuity should be applied to get the maximum benefit from the existing structure.

 Leveraging the optimal use of the existing structure is particularly important in large-scale projects, where one repair technique is chosen then applied repetitively.
 If the structure has many years of unaddressed deterioration, the remaining stability of a bulkhead may be due to mechanisms other than those supplied in the original design.
 Besides corrosion, bulkheads can suffer from abuse by tugboats and barges.